lrstanley/vault-unseal/README_TPL.md

 ## Solution

-The goal for this project is to find the best way to unseal vault in a way that doesn't compromise too much on security (a good balance between security and ease of use/uptime), without the requirement of Vault Enterprise.
+The goal for this project is to find the best way to unseal vault in a way that doesn't compromise too much security (a good balance between security and ease of use/uptime), without the requirement of Vault Enterprise, or having to move to a cloud platform.

 We do this by running multiple instances of vault-unseal (you could run one on each node in the cluster).
 Each instance of vault-unseal is given a subset of the unseal tokens.
-How many tokens you should configure for each vault-unseal instance depends on how many are required to unseal your cluster -- you want to give each node **just enough** tokens, that when paired with another vault-unseal node, they can work together to to unseal the vault.
-Let's use the following
+You want to give each node **just enough** tokens, that when paired with another vault-unseal node, they can work together to unseal the vault.
+What we want to avoid is giving a single vault-unseal instance enough tokens to unseal (to prevent a compromise leading to enough tokens being exposed that could unseal the vault).
+Let's use the following example:
-example:

    * `cluster-1` consists of 3 nodes:
       * `node-1`